 Why do so many people think he is lying?

 There are multiple photographs of Adams attending IRA funerals.
-In some of the older photographs, you can see a young Gerry Adams wearing a military uniform; complete with a beret.
+In some of the older photographs, you can see a Gerry Adams wearing a military uniform and a beret.

 In 1980, IRA man Peter Rogers was sentenced to life in prison for the murder of Garda Seamus Quaid in County Wexford.
 Rogers opened fire on Garda Quaid and his colleague, Garda Donal Lyttleton, when they attempted to search his van, which he had been using to transport liquid explosives.